AlecM33/Werewolf/README.md

 #### Authorization

-The admin api requires Bearer authentication.
-Locally, the base-64 decoded token is simply `mock_auth`, so for local calls to the admin API, provide the Authorization header with the encoded version of this token: `Authorization: Bearer bW9ja19hdXRoCg==`
+The admin api doesn't require any authentication in the development environment (but does in prod).

 Currently, the available operations are: